alexfernandez/alexfernandez.github.io/2017/origins-language.md

 there is considerable arbitrariness in the process.
 The combination of 'down' with 'to' ('L∅R') is small animal, while 'to' + 'down' ('R∅L') is trail.
-It might perfectly be the other way around.
+It might perfectly be the other way around, so it is purely a matter of convention.

 ### Prosody